 PPI stands for “Permanent Partial Impairment,” and as the name implies, this rating is an attempt to measure the permanent impairment you have sustained as a result of a work injury.
 It is often the #1 factor in determining the dollar value of your worker’s comp case.

 Not all injuries – particularly minor injuries – result in the issuance of a PPI rating.
 But for more serious injuries, once the treating doctor has placed an injured employee at maximum medical improvement (MMI), the worker’s comp insurance company is under a legal obligation to obtain a PPI rating.
 It usually comes from the treating doctor.
 The insurance company’s obligation to request and obtain a PPI rating is NOT OPTIONAL.

 If your doctor releases you, the insurance company should notify you of your PPI rating within a fairly short period of time (a few days to a few weeks).
 If the insurance company does not notify you of your PPI rating, you need to hold them accountable and force them to provide you documentation of the rating.
-At Hewins Law Firm, we frequently see this happen, and we’re forced to expend time and energy forcing worker’s comp insurance companies to do what they’re legally supposed to do.
+At Salmon & Hewins, we frequently see this happen, and we’re forced to expend time and energy forcing worker’s comp insurance companies to do what they’re legally supposed to do.

 You May Be Assigned Permanent Restrictions

 The older we get, the more we come to realize that some injuries don’t allow us to do the things we once did!
 Following the doctor’s MMI determination, the worker’s comp insurance company will ask the treating doctor whether any permanent restrictions should be assigned (or the doctor may assign them on his/her own).
 This may be done in conjunction with a Functional Capacity Evaluation (FCE).